TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 ### What is NOT bypassed

 `HKCU\Software\Classes\pyexewrap.PyFile\shell\open\command` is a standard HKCU ProgID key, not an AppX key.
-It is read by the pymanager launcher as part of its file handling logic.
-UserChoice set via the Windows UI is also honored by the MSIX launcher.
+UserChoice set via the Windows UI is honored by the MSIX launcher.
 This is why `activate.py`'s ProgID + UserChoice approach works under MSIX.

 ## How to switch ByDefaultActivation on and off